vhanla/winxcorners/README.md

     The application won't detect the screen edges if you are using (focused) an elevated privileged application.
 But you can always restart the application as administrator.
     If you have multiple monitors, it won't work in a secondary monitor.

-[UPDATE August 2016]
-WinXCorners 1.1.0.3 beta

-This is new version which fixes some bugs and adds new features:

-Changelog:

-- Fixed trigger while holding down any mouse button  (left, middle or right button)

-- Changed text rendering method to fix blurry text on some screen resolutions

-- Fixed showing countdown while holding down mouse button

-- Added a workaround to let show windows, show desktop and show action center be triggered while using a program with administrative rights

-New features:

-- Delayed hotcornes, you can set a delay time to trigger a hotcorner event

-- Added notification center option

-- Custom command for a hotcorner

-- Visible delay countdown

-- Trayicon icon updated, it turns grayish if you disable temporarily the tool

 ![snp5](https://lh3.googleusercontent.com/-NtNXrUcUUus/V6VlOWJMPeI/AAAAAAAALxM/hmfgAnoSvK8/image%25255B12%25255D.png?imgmax=800)

 You can call this advanced options dialog from System Tray icon (right click –> Advanced)

 WIP Support for light theme on Windows 10 May 2019 Update

 ![imagen](https://user-images.githubusercontent.com/1015823/59126095-d2835e80-8929-11e9-9b89-6023164aaa8d.png)

 MIT License